"The Cloud Weaver's Song"

 Info Notes

-The story was awarded the third prize in the climate fiction contest.
+The story was awarded the second prize in the climate fiction contest.

 See the Climate Fiction Issue of Fix for essays related to Imagine 2200.
 The Climate Fiction Issue: How fiction can change our reality | Fix (grist.org).